concentricsky/pebble-watchface-concentricsky/README.md

 # Concentric Sky Pebble Watchface

-This is an open-source Django library developed by [Concentric Sky](http://concentricsky.com/) that provides a watchface for the Pebble watch based on the Concentric Sky logo
+This is an open-source Django library developed by [Concentric Sky](http://concentricsky.com/) that provides a watchface for the Pebble watch based on the Concentric Sky logo.
+A tutorial is available on the [Concentric Sky blog](http://concentricsky.com/blog/2013/jun/pebble-sdk-watchface-tutorial).

 ## License